DUCATI DIAVEL (2011 - 2019) Review

 Experienced Ducati mechanics recommend fitting an upgraded shifting detent arm and spring (see www.motowheels.com) – not pricey and easy to fit once the clutch is out of the way.
 There were also a few complaints of the gear lever refusing to spring back into position, caused by worn or broken return springs - quite a bit of workshop time to replace.

 Reliability & build qualityNext up: Value

-Modern Ducatis are generally much improved with extended 15,000-mile service intervals.
+Modern Ducati Diavel specs are generally much improved with extended 15,000-mile service intervals.
 Quality certainly impresses: all the wiring and hosing is neatly hidden away; the raised badging is mouthwateringly tactile; all the surfaces are either glossy paint, saucy carbon fibre or mouthwateringly milled aluminium; the fold-away pillion pegs and retractable grab handle are exquisite, we could go on…

 Value vs rivalsNext up: Equipment

-The Diavel is good value, especially compared to its competition such as the Yamaha VMax and the Harley-Davidson V-Rod Muscle.
+This bike is good value, especially compared to Ducati Diavel alternatives such as the Yamaha VMax and the Harley-Davidson V-Rod Muscle.
 You get an awful lot of tech, quality and style from Ducati and, best of all, performance that simply blows away anything else in the class.